Machine Learning Tutorial

 “Machine learning enables a machine to automatically learn from data, improve performance from experiences, and predict things without being explicitly programmed.”

-Machine learning algorithms create a mathematical model with the help of sample historical data, referred to as training data, that aids in making predictions or judgments without being explicitly programmed.
+Machine learning algorithms create a mathematical model with the help of sample historical data and this datareferred to as training data, that aids in making predictions or perceptions without being explicitly programmed.
 In order to create predictive models, machine learning combines computer science and statistics.
 Machine learning is the process of creating or employing algorithms that learn from past data.
 The more information we supply, the better our performance will be.

 If a system can enhance its performance by gaining new data, it has the potential to learn.